dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 To learn semantic meanings, word2vec trains a two-layer neural network to predict which word is used given its surrounding words.
 However, the predictive task is tangential, and researchers are instead interested in the by-product – how each word contributes to the predictive task (ie. the word vectors).
 By comparing word vectors, we can then examine the relations between words.

 We use a [paragraph vector](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) model that is similar to word2vec in spirit but examines language at the document level.
 The [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) implementation is used and it returns a 200-dimensional vector for each department's texts.

-**Similarity**

-We define the similarity between any pair of departments as the cosine of the angle between the corresponding document vectors.
-Like Pearson correlation, cosine similarity ranges between -1 and 1.

 **Clustering**